Computer Science and Engineering MS Tracks

 Preparing you for tomorrow's workforce.

-As the field of computer science evolves, our department continues to lead and grow with innovative new courses and specializations.
+As the field of computer science evolves, our department continues to lead and grow with innovative new courses and academic tracks.
 Our goal is to provide you with a curriculum that you can customize while ensuring you’re prepared for not only today’s workforce but tomorrow’s as well.

 *CSE 611: MS Project Development